NathanZaldivar/smserver/README.md

 _Port fowarding_

-The next and final step is to port foward to 59999 to the IPV4 of your machine for protocol TCP, this can be done by opening your routers settings and doing it there. if you're unfimilar with port fowarding a guide can be found here : https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/ be sure to set your ip of your machine to static, the guide goes over this in detail.
+The next and final step is to port forward to 59999 to the IPV4 of your machine for protocol TCP, this can be done by opening your router's settings and doing it there. if you're unfamiliar with port forwarding a guide can be found here : https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/ be sure to set your ip of your machine to static, the guide goes over this in detail.

-once this is done you can run smserver.py, then send the command .status to your twilio phone number from your verified phone number to check if its up!
+once this is done you can run smserver.py, then send the command .status to your Twilio phone number from your verified phone number to check if it's up!

 _running in the background_

-smserver does not run well in the background while reciving messages still works the event checker will not, its recomended that if plan to background smserver to do so with with nohub, nohup can be installed with :
+smserver does not run well in the background while receiving messages still works the event checker will not, it's recommended that if plan to background smserver to do so with nohub, nohup can be installed with :
 ```
 apt-get install nohup
 ```